pyth-network/pyth-js/README.md

 # Pyth JS

-The Pyth JS repo provides utilities for reading price feeds from the [pyth.network](https://pyth.network/) oracle in JavaScript.
+The Pyth JS repo provides utilities for consuming price feeds from the [pyth.network](https://pyth.network/) oracle in JavaScript.

 Please see the [pyth.network documentation](https://docs.pyth.network/) for more information about pyth.network.

+## Usage

+The [pyth-terra-js](./pyth-terra-js/) package can be used to consume Pyth price feeds on the Terra network.
+Other networks are coming soon!

 ## Development